BrannJoly/NestedMapper/README.md

 If you're using some sort of light ORM (eg. Dapper) and if your data is flat in your database and hierarchical in your .net application, chances are you're either doing your mapping manually, or are using AutoMapper.

-NestedMapper will take a sample object, your .net type, and turn that into a Func<dynamic,T> you can use to quickly transform one into the other.
+NestedMapper will take a sample object, your .net type, and turn that into a Func < dynamic , T > you can use to quickly transform one into the other.

 Unlike AutoMapper, you won't have to maintain a mapping configuration; just give NestedMapper the .net type and a sample flat object, and it will return a lambda you can use immediately.

 ## Features

 - can deal with any type of flat object, including DapperRows, classic ExpandoObjects, and user-defined .net types
-- will manage to map a variety of fields even if the types don't trivially match (nullable types, enums, implicit converstions...)
+- will manage to map a variety of fields even if the types don't trivially match (nullable types, enums, implicit conversions...)
-- unlimited levels of nesting supported (eventhough you'll rarely use more than one)
+- unlimited levels of nesting supported (even though you'll rarely use more than one)
 - native-like performance thanks to Expression Trees
-- Helpfull error messages when mapping fails.
+- helpful error messages when mapping fails.
 - explicit-constructor aware (no need to have a default empty constructor)
 - uses default constructor/object initializers if available